 Criteria Superior work Satisfactory Work Needs Improvement Completeness and Depth of Reflection The directions and questions posed have been fully addressed and explained or justified.
 Evidence of deep thought demonstrated.
 Assignment was brief.
 Questions were considered, but depth of thought is not evident for all questions.
 Assignment was incomplete.
 Report shows superficial attention to questions.
 Professionalism Writing is clear and easy to read, containing proper grammar, spelling, and punctuation.
 Writing is generally clear but contains some grammatical errors or typos.
 Writing is difficult to understand.
 Application of Course concepts All course concepts, terms, and/or methods are applied correctly.
 Most course concepts, terms, and/or methods are applied correctly.
-Only minor errors are evident in the work.
-Course concepts, terms, and/or methods are applied incorrectly several times in the work.
+Only minor errors are evident in the work. applied incorrectly